RoboticRaven/horcrux-demonstrator/README.md

 - Proceed with instructions given in chapter ``3.1 Project setup``.

 ### OPTION II: Download our fully prepared ova-based virtual machine:
-	- project folder is on the desktop,
+	- project folder is on the desktop (/home/max/Desktop/horcrux-demonstrator)
-	- username: max,
+	- username: max
 	- password: muster
 	- use firefox, bookmarks for relevant endpoints have already been added to the toolbar
 - Proceed with instructions given in chapter ``3.2 Run the code``.